BrooklinJazz/idomatic-redux/README.md

 };
 ```

 The current app now works, however it could be made more performant since it currently calls the expansive JSON.serialize() methode every time the state changes.
-To solve this we're going to use the Lodash library's throttle utility.
+To solve this you're going to use the Lodash library's throttle utility.

 ```
 npm install --save lodash